Please review these latest COVID-19 Updates.... (Agust 10, 2020)

 - There will be no physical contact during the Sign of Peace.

 - There will be no communion line – Fr.
 Pat will bring the Eucharist to each parishioner at their seat.

 - Communion will not be distributed by the cup.

-- Bulletins will not be distributed.
-Parishioners are encouraged to subscribe to our online Bulleting at: https://www.stmarybythelake.org/publications/subscribe
+- Parishioners are encouraged to subscribe to our online Bulletin at: https://www.stmarybythelake.org/publications/subscribe

-We will need volunteer Cleaning Crew of 4-5 individuals will be needed to assist in the cleaning of the Church between celebrations of Mass each weekend, while maintaining social distancing.
+We are always in need of volunteers to assist in the cleaning of the Church between celebrations of Mass each weekend, while maintaining social distancing.
 If we are unable to properly clean the facility, we will be unable to celebrate the Eucharist.
 Please contact Heather Warner at 262-510-7573, if you would be willing and able to help with this Ministry.

 All parish communities--including our own--continue to experience decreases in offertory giving with the suspension of Masses.
 We understand this time of crisis has brought financial hardship to many, and unfortunately, our St. Mary by the Lake parish community is not exempt from feeling this economic stress.
 We invite you to prayerfully consider supporting St. Mary by the Lake through online giving .
 Or, please mail your offertory support to St. Mary by the Lake 7605 Lakeshore Drive, Racine, WI 53402.
 Your sacrificial act of generosity is one way to demonstrate your love for God and your brothers and sisters in faith.